 Here are some programming and coding questions that companies like Amazon, Google, and Microsoft have asked in their data science interviews.

 Real-world data is stored in databases and it ‘travels’ via queries.
 If there's one language a data science professional must know, it's SQL - or “Structured Query Language”.
 SQL is widely used across all job roles in data science and is often a deal-breaker.
 SQL questions are placed early on in the hiring process and used for screening.
 Here are some SQL questions that top companies have asked in their data science interviews.

 Here are some situational/behavioral questions that large tech companies typically ask:

 Thanks for reading!
 We hope this list is able to help you prepare and eventually ace the interview!
 If you're still on the job hunt, check out our friends over at Jooble.

-If you need help understanding the concepts above, check out Data Science Dojo's online data science certificate!
+If you need help understanding the concepts above, check out Data Science Dojo's online data science bootcamp!